atutor/announcement_subscription/readme.txt

 to install properly - if the file is unwritable you will need to change the file permissions before installing the mod.
 There are different ways to do this depending on the web server software, please see the web server documentation for details.

+In some case the code change may not be possible, and will require you to edit the add_news.php file manually.
+Check the file to see if the code update occurred after the line above, and if not code into the file yourself.

 To learn more about file permissions, see http://en.wikipedia.org/wiki/Permissions